JakeSidSmith/comquest/README.md

 It is recommended that the string passed to this function be unique, matching the constant that you assign, in constant-case (upper-case, underscore separated).
 This will aid debugging in the future as logging `GET_USER.REQUEST`, for example, will print a symbol with the same name e.g. `Symbol(GET_USER.REQUEST)`.

+#### Request action

-These action types can now be used to construct a request action with `createComquestRequestAction`.
+These action types can now be used to construct a basic request action with `createComquestRequestAction`.

 ```typescript
 import { createComquestRequestAction } from 'comquest';